-Unfavorable economic conditions could result in financial losses for the Company as well as impair its ability to engage in liquidity events.
+Unfavorable economic and capital markets conditions could result in financial losses for the Company as well as impair its ability to engage in liquidity events.

 Most of the companies in which the Company has made or will make investments are susceptible to economic slowdowns or recessions.
 An economic slowdown, capital markets conditions or credit squeeze may affect the ability of a company to raise additional capital from venture capital or other private equity sources or to engage in a liquidity event such as an initial public offering or merger.
-These conditions could lead to financial losses in the Company's portfolio.
-Unfavorable economic conditions also could increase the Company's cost of capital.
+These conditions greatly increase the probability of financial losses in the Company's portfolio.
+Unfavorable economic and capital markets conditions also tend to increase the Company's cost of capital and restrict the Company's access to capital.

-On September 11, 2001, the World Trade Center in New York City and the Pentagon near Washington, DC were targets of terrorists attacks.
+On September 11, 2001, the World Trade Center in New York City and the Pentagon near Washington, DC were targets of terrorist attacks.
 As a result of these events and other general economic conditions, it was especially difficult for small companies to sell new products and services or to raise new capital, and the United States equity markets experienced declines.
 For the quarter ended September 30, 2001, the Nasdaq Composite Index declined 31%.
+The possibility of future terrorist attacks should be considered to be a risk factor for the Company and its investee companies.